About The Pod

 • That Citizens have the right to design and manage their own route to recovery and that to facilitate this Citizens should have opportunity to be connect to and have critical conversations with appropriate field experts and exercise relevant statutory rights

-• That Citizens have a right to access the Needs And Wellbeing Assessment and direct payments should this enable them to achieve their outcomes
+• That Citizens have a right to access the Strengths And Needs Assessment (Care Act Assessment) and direct payments should this enable them to achieve their outcomes

 • That people have the right to autonomy and to take positive risks